 Personal Finance For Teens

 There are some great resources for teaching teens personal finance.
 Check out Dave Ramsey’s online store for a variety of products that are appropriate for teens.
-He has an article, How to Teach Teenages About Money, to help you get started.
-Or search on google or YouTube for other tips on teaching personal finance to teens.
+He has an article, How to Teach Teenagers About Money, to help you get started.
+You can also search on Google or YouTube for other tips on teaching personal finance to teens.

-After working through some of the resources, show them your household budget and help them come up with their own.
-If you don’t have one, now’s the perfect time to teach them it’s never too late to learn and implement something new!
+After working through some of the resources, show them your household budget and help them create their own.
+If you don’t have one, now’s the perfect time to teach them.
+It’s never too late to learn and implement something new!

 Cooking For Teens